-Warner Trail is a 30 mile lightly trafficked loop trail located near Cumberland, RI that features a lake.
+Warner Trail is a 30 mile lightly trafficked loop trail located near Cumberland, Rhode Island that features a lake.
 The trail is rated as moderate and primarily used for mountain biking.

 I started from High Rock in the Gilbert Hills state forest and finished at Diamond hill in Cumerland.

 All the maps necessary for this hike can be found at http://warnertrail.org/.
 There is also a guidebook on there too, from 2009 that helps out alot and I would highly recommend printing it out!

 Gilbert Hills to Diamond hill was about an 18mile hike.
 It took me approximately 7.5 hours to complete this section of the trail.
 The trail was flat for the most part, with a few climbs up a couple small peaks.
 The trail is very easy to follow in Gilbert hills and continues to be well marked after that, untill you get near the wrentham senior center near and throughout the Wrentham State Forest after that.
 The trail markers vanished, and I had to pull out my compass to know which direction to travel.
 On beach street it says to follow the trail where residents store fire wood, but I could not find it and ended up cutting through someones driveway near 170 beach street to get on a trail which ended up being the right one!

 After you exit the Wrentham state forest the trail becomes well marked again.
 On Burnt swap road just keep walking till you see a camp ground and then youll see the trail markers again about 50 yards past the campground.
 After that its straight foreward to Diamond Hill and the end of you trekk!
 Goodluck!!